math97/rpgTools/README.md

 3. Start using the bot by typing commands in the designated channel.
 4. Explore the vast database of D&D 5e terms and rules, and enjoy a seamless gaming experience.

+## How to run Local

+1. Invite the bot to your Discord server by following the provided link.
+2. Grant necessary permissions to the bot to ensure it can function properly.
+3. Add env
+4. Run command "build"
+5. Run the command "deploy:commands"
+6. Run npm dev

+Notice that steps 4,5 are necessary just when you need to register a new command for the bot

 ## Development Tasks

 Here are some tasks that need to be completed for the development of this bot:
+Notices:
+    - [ ] We are using conventional commits

 ### MVP
 - [ ] Implement a command to display the list of available spells.